-- To provide a broad curriculum that supports all areas children's develop including music and sport - Subsidies for school uniform - Subsidies for school visits, workshops and resources
+- a broad curriculum that supports all areas children's development including music and sport - Subsidies for school uniform - Subsidies for school visits, workshops and resources - Priority and subsidised for clubs and extra-curricular - Priority and subsidies for music lessons.

 The rationale behind each intervention and action is based on research and good practice.
+Please see the Poplar Farm School PP self-evaluation plan for greater detail.